 Carb Counter Resource

-Here's a carb counter list to get you started on counting your carbohydrate intake.
-You can use these charts to track the carbohydrate amounts in your meals.
+Here's a list of various carb counter pages to get you started on counting your carbohydrate intake.
+You can use these charts to track the carbohydrate amounts in your meals until you pick up a more comprehensive book.
+I've recommended some at the bottom of this page, and also at right.

 Counting carbs is an important part of being successful on a ketogenic diet, so I highly recommend learning how to do it.
 At home, or in the office, you can keep a copy of your favorite carb gram counter book.